Rosa Kafaji

-Rusul Rosa Kafaji (born 5 July 2003) is a Swedish football striker who plays for BK Häcken in the Swedish Damallsvenskan.
+Rusul Rosa Kafaji (born 5 July 2003) is a Swedish professional footballer who plays as a forward for Women's Super League club Brighton & Hove Albion on loan from Arsenal and the Sweden national team.

-Early life

-Kafaji was born to parents who are originally from Iraq and her father moved back there after her parents' divorce.

 Club career

+AIK (2019–2021)

 Kafaji grew up in Akalla and started playing football in Kallhälls FF when she was eight years old.
 After that, Kafaji played for Bele Barkarby FF before she went to AIK before the 2015 season.
 Kafaji made her debut for the A-team in the Elitettan in 2019 and scored four goals and three assists in seven matches during the season.
 In the 2020 season, she scored 12 goals in 18 matches and helped AIK to be promoted to the Damallsvenskan.

+BK Hacken (2022–2024)

+In January 2022 she signed for Damallsvenskan club BK Hacken where she scored 28 goals in 61 appearances.
+She also made her debut in the UWCL scoring four goals in the 2023-24 season where Hacken made it to the quarter finals for the first time in club history.
+Because of her performance she was named as one of UEFAs ten players to watch in 2024.
+She ended her last season as club top scorer with 15 goals.